MOBI BOOT CAMP CORP. logoLearning Buddy

 Operation: Find the top 2 most recently published books (SQL Server syntax).

--- Note: SQLite does not support TOP, using LIMIT for this example
+-- Note: SQLite uses LIMIT for this example

 SELECT Title, PublishedYear